Financial Storage Rights in Electric Power Networks: Proof of Theorem

-This is a convex optimization problem with linear constraints in the decision variables $\b{t}(k)$, $\b{f}(k)$, $\b{q}(k)$, $\b{s}(k)$ ($k=0, \dots, N-1$), and $\b{e}_i$ ($i =1, \dots, n$).
-Upon comparing the KKT conditions of the above problem with those of the multi-period economic dispatch problem \eqref{objective}-\eqref{constraints_stg}, it is straightforward to verify that a (non-unique) optimal solution to problem \eqref{thm1:objective}-\eqref{thm1:constraints_stq} is given by
+This is a convex optimization problem with linear constraints in the decision variables $\b{t}(k)$, $\b{f}(k)$, $\b{q}(k)$, $\b{s}(k)$ ($k=0, \dots, N-1$) and $\b{e}_i$ ($i =1, \dots, n$).
+Using arguments identical to those employed in the proof of Lemma \ref{lemma:FTR}, it is straightforward to verify that an optimal solution to problem \eqref{eq:thm1:objective}-\eqref{eq:thm1:constraints_stq} is given by